-Recently, we launched a strategic initiative to identify cost savings in each Section of Tacoma Power.
-Our Rates, Planning, and Analysis Section is in the process of pulling together that list.
+Recently, we launched a strategic initiative to identify cost savings in each section of Tacoma Power.
+Our Rates, Planning, and Analysis section is in the process of pulling together that list.
 Once each of the cost saving measures have been identified, staff will work with the leadership team to prioritize which actions can be implemented first.
 Some of the items may only require small changes to the way we approach our work but other items will require time and planning to implement and move forward with the changes.

-To provide an example of the types of changes that are expected to come out of this initiative, late last year we started working on an evaluation of our Fleet program.
+One example of the type of changes that are expected to come out of this initiative involves the evaluation of our Fleet program that we started working on late last year.
 We are now nearing the end of a process to comprehensively study the utilization and replacement process for all of Tacoma Power's vehicles.
 The process will lead to a number of recommendations, including the elimination of several vehicles.
 Reducing our fleet will save Tacoma Power time and money as we have fewer vehicles to manage.
 We must be careful to do this in a way that does not negatively affect the services we provide.
 This is just one example of the type of evaluation, process, and results that are anticipated to come out of this initiative.